 any anti-franking increase that may have been due to the member under Chapter III of Part IV of the PSA 1993, and

 the Local Government Pensions Scheme (Miscellaneous Amendment) Regulations 2018 [SI2018/1366] which equalise the survivor benefits of civil partners and same sex marriage.
-To confirm, a surviving civil partners GMP and same sex marriage GMP has not changed as a result of these regulations.
+To confirm, a surviving civil partners GMP and same sex marriage GMP has not changed because of these regulations.

-Back to index

 Range of examples